Let's Sit With This

 Healing from childhood pain isn’t quick or linear.
 It’s a slow, steady process of learning to trust, express emotions, and gently retrain your body and brain toward safety and connection.
 In this episode, Kristen shares what therapy really looks like—from the foundational goals she sets with clients, to the practical skills that support healing outside the therapy room.
 If you’ve ever wondered what the actual process of healing feels like, this episode will give you a grounded, honest look inside.

-If you’re enjoying the podcast, following or subscribing helps more people find the show.
-And if an episode resonates, sharing it with someone you care about goes a long way.
+If this podcast has been helpful, following or subscribing helps more people find it.
+And if a specific episode resonated — sharing it with someone you care about goes a long way.

-Disclaimer: This podcast is for educational and supportive purposes only.
-It is not therapy and does not replace individualized mental health care.
-If you are experiencing an emergency, call 911 or your local emergency number.
+Disclaimer: This podcast is for educational and supportive purposes only and is not a substitute for individualized mental health care.
+If you are in crisis or experiencing an emergency, please call 911 or contact your local crisis line.